Skip to Content

 Expert Tips:

-• Aim to have an equal amount of tomatoes and cucumber, and adjust my measurements according to the vegetable sizes you have access to.
+• Aim to use an equal amount of tomatoes and cucumbers and adjust the amount you include depending on the vegetable sizes.

-• Cut the cucumbers and tomatoes to the same size for consistency.
-The onions and serrano chilies should be smaller to complement each bite.
+• Uniformly cut the cucumbers and tomatoes and dice the onions and peppers smaller to create the perfect bite.

 Nutrition Disclosure: